Orange County Robbery Attorney

 To maintain a conviction for burglary, the Prosecution must prove five (5) elements beyond a reasonable doubt.

-- • When you took the property, it was against the will of the person you were taking it from; and
+- When you took the property, it was against the will of the person you were taking it from.

 - When you took the property from the other person, you accomplished by use of force or fear to keep the person from resisting.

 Since a conviction cannot occur unless the Prosecution proves every element beyond a reasonable doubt, it is important to understand the elements behind a burglary charge.
 The attorneys at Orange County Criminal Attorney have ample experience representing clients in a wide variety of criminal matters, including burglary charges.
 Our attorneys’ extensive knowledge of the intricacies of burglary charges will allow them to effectively navigate the minefield that is criminal law.
-Understanding the strength and value of each piece of evidence will allow an OCCA attorney to sit down with the Prosecution and advocate for a lesser charge against you.
-If the case proceeds to trial, your OCCA attorney’s understanding of the law will allow them to negate one, or more, elements of the Prosecution’s case, resulting in a verdict of not guilty for our clients.
-Ultimately, if your OCCA attorney can’t get you a verdict that allows you to walk free, our attorneys will fight vigorously to obtain the least punishment allowable by law.
+Understanding the strength and value of each piece of evidence will allow an Orange County Crimainl Attorney to sit down with the Prosecution and advocate for a lesser charge against you.
+If the case proceeds to trial, your Orange County Crimainl Attorney understanding of the law will allow them to negate one, or more, elements of the Prosecution’s case, resulting in a verdict of not guilty for our clients.
+Ultimately, if your Orange County Crimainl Attorney can’t get you a verdict that allows you to walk free, our attorneys will fight vigorously to obtain the least punishment allowable by law.
 A detailed analysis of the elements of burglary follows below.

 WHAT DOES THE ELEMENT “THE DEFENDANT TOOK PROPERTY THAT WAS NOT HIS/HER OWN” MEAN?